OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-50.md

 Put all her young bulls to the sword; let them go down to the slaughter!
 Woe to them, for their day has come, the time for them to be punished.

 ## Jeremiah 50:28
-Listen to the fugitives and refugees from Babylon declaring in Zion how the Lord our God has taken vengeance, vengeance for His temple.
+Hear the fugitives and refugees from Babylon proclaiming in Zion how the Lord our God has taken vengeance, vengeance for His temple.

 ## Jeremiah 50:29
 “Summon archers against Babylon, all those who draw the bow.
 Encamp all around her; let no one escape.
 Repay her according to her deeds; do to her as she has done.
 For she has defied the Lord, the Holy One of Israel.